jiacliu09/pruningTools2/README.md

         prune.prune()
         ......

-    # check the sparsities of each layers during pruning
+    # check the sparsity of each layer during pruning
     layer_sparse_rate, total_sparse_rate = prune.sparsity()

-### 2. Finetune the sparse networks on users' own datasets
+### 2. Pruning for deployment on Moffett's Platform

-Users can also use the sparse networks provided by Moffett AI to finetune on their own dataset, while the sparsity is kept.

-**Notes**
-Our pruning tools incorporate the option for Bank-Balanced Sparsity (BBS), which is a noval sparsity pattern that can maintain model accuracy at a high sparsity level while still enable an efficient FPGA/ASIC implementation.

-The concept of BBS is shown below:
+To achieve acceleration proportional to the sparsity on Moffett's sparse acceleration engine, a "bank balanced sparsity" option is achieved by setting 'balance = fix' in the setup.

+The concept of bank balanced sparsity is to prune the weight tensors in a way that every pre-defined bank has the same number of non-zero elements.
+The concept is shown as the figure below.
+Here we use a bank size of 64.

 ![balance](./balance.png)

 ### This repo includes the following contents: